|

 Spawn. and Mage Sight and Invisibility at normal ST cost.
 Of

-course, only works with the living!
+course, only works if you are living!
 You stop showing up in mirrors

 and Necromancers and Vampires will look at you funny.
 Will decay